squests/Format-string-vuln/README.md

 Okay so looking at the stack again, we can leak old %rbp's value in vuln's stack frame, which is the address to the old %rbp in main.
 The payload to get this is %46$p.
 Using this address, we can look at the stack and subtract 24 bytes to get the address of WHERE to write to, which is the ret addr to main from vuln.

 Great!
 So this leaves one more problem.
 How can we **write** to that location?
-I'm tired and I need sleep so maybe ill continue this another time but probably only if people want this info.
+Maybe ill continue this another time but probably only if people want this info.
 It has to do with the %ln format specifier...